nLab invertible field theory

 References

-As quantum anomalies of lower-dimensional non-invertible (and possibly non-topological) quantum field theories:
+The proposal to understand quantum anomalies of lower-dimensional non-invertible (and possibly non-topological) quantum field theories as invertible topological field theories:

 As formalizing short-range entanglement in topological phases of matter: